 They all listened, then, while the wonderstruck girl found words to narrate what she had witnessed between Yadon the Olhoavan and Tem Talfarn.

-When this was over, some indignant voices suggested searches should be made for the traitorous conspirator.
-"He can't have got far," said Oreneg Vadon.
+When this was over, some passionate voices were raised, to suggest that searches be made for the heroic Starsider who ought to be rewarded and for the traitorous conspirator who ought to be punished.
+"Talfarn can't have got far," said Oreneg Vadon.

 The Sunnoad said, "I understand your anger, sponndar O-V. Talfarn and the rest of this Dex Galooga tried their best to compromise your honour.
 If they had succeeded they'd have made a villain out of you, a cheat pseudo-Sunnoad.
 But - they failed.
 That is all that matters."

 Alinvee dared to speak up.
 "May it please you, Sunnoad B-T, one other thing also matters: to recognize the services of Yadon.
-Only, we can't - he's gone!"
+Only, we can't - he's away by skyship now!"

-"He wanted, he needed to go, go away in secret... and now we may never hear from him again," she choked.
+"He wanted, he needed to go, away in secret... and now we may never hear from him again," she choked.
 "Gone by ship - but I bet that's only the start.
-He wants to disappear."
+He really does want to disappear."

-Many grave expressions round the table expressed the truth, that it was all too easy to sink without trace in the anonymity of the plains.
+Grave expressions round the table admitted the truth, that it was all too easy to sink without trace in the anonymity of the plains.

 Uranian Throne Episode 17: